Job (professional wrestling)

 In professional wrestling slang, a job is a losing performance in a wrestling match.
 It is derived from "doing one's job,” a euphemism to hide kayfabe-related information.
 When a wrestler is booked to lose a match, it is described as "a job".
 The act itself is jobbing, whereas the act of booking (rather than being booked) to job is called jobbing out.
 To lose a match fairly (meaning without any kayfabe rules being broken) is to job cleanly.

-Wrestlers who routinely (or exclusively) lose matches are known as jobbers or "dummy wrestlers".
+Wrestlers who routinely (or exclusively) lose matches while having little to no offense are known as jobbers.
 A wrestler skilled at enhancing the matches they lose, as opposed to a jobber, is called a carpenter.
+Carpenters often put up a fight against a wrestler higher up on the card before eventually losing.
 In the post-kayfabe era the term has taken on a negative connotation, leading to the use of the neutral term enhancement talent.

 Definition

 A job presented as being the result of an extremely close, entertaining match, or underhanded tactics on the part of an opponent, will not necessarily tarnish a wrestler's reputation, especially if the situation is presented as one in which the wrestler deserved to win but was cheated.
 At other times a high-profile loss, particularly one which makes the wrestler in question look weak, foolish, or otherwise damages their reputation, might signify certain behind-the-scenes events that have real-life implications on a wrestler.

 Such a job may mark the end of a push, a departure from the company, or a loss of faith in the wrestler as a marketable commodity.
 As a result, it may also mark a downward slide in a wrestler's career.
 This is especially the case when the wrestler is beaten very easily, or squashed.

 Sometimes, jobbing is presented to a wrestler because of the problems and bad working relationship that the wrestler and the owner of the promotion have.
 At other times, it is a requirement of a wrestler's on-the-job training, learning how to perform in front of a live audience while helping make the more established wrestlers look credible.

 World Wrestling Entertainment (WWE) has referred to jobbers as lovable, adorable "losers".
 Sometimes they euphemistically use the term "local competitor".